pinxedjacu/librerpgs/list-of-libre-and-open-rpgs.md

 ## Credits

-The initial bulk of games populating this list comes from [Zireael07's](https://github.com/Zireael07/awesome-tabletop-rpgs) awesome ttrpg list.
-If you don't care about what licenses the games are under, it's a good list to check out.
+* [Zireael07's list](https://github.com/Zireael07/awesome-tabletop-rpgs) - The initial bulk of games populating this list comes from Zireael07's Awesome ttrpg list.
+If you don't care about what licenses the games are under, it's an Awesome list to check out.
+* [E Chris Garrison's list](https://sillyhatbooks.com/other-stuff/games/) - unfortunately the majority of links were broken here, but I did find a few games to add, so I'm including it.